Best Cheap Health Insurance in Hawaii (2026)

 Hawaii Medical Service Association, or HMSA, sells plans that let you see any doctor and still have coverage.

 That's because all of HMSA's plans are PPOs.
 With a PPO, you'll pay less when you see an in-network doctor, but you'll still have some coverage when you go to a doctor that isn't in your plan's network.
-You can also see a specialist without a referral, which can make getting medical care faster.
+You can also see a specialist without a referral, which can make getting medical care easier.

 How much does health insurance cost in Hawaii?